Trudeau says marijuana will be legal nationwide in October

 “We know there is a bigger discussion happening across the nation and at the state level on legalization of marijuana,” de Blasio tweeted.
 “But until that debate is resolved, we’re doing what we can to make our city safer and fairer to all New Yorkers.”

 We know there is a bigger discussion happening across the nation and at the state level on legalization of marijuana.
-But until that debate is resolved, we're doing what we can to make our city safer and fairer for all New Yorkers.— Mayor Bill de Blasio (@NYCMayor) June 19, 2018
+But until that debate is resolved, we're doing what we can to make our city safer and fairer for all New Yorkers.— Mayor Eric Adams (@NYCMayor) June 19, 2018

 Another announcement this week appears to show that the state is moving toward legalizing cannabis for recreational use.
 Howard Zucker, commissioner of the New York State Department of Health, said Monday that a study conducted by the agency would recommend that the state allow adults to legally use marijuana, according to the New York Times.